BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/specialty_genes.md

 ### Filter Tool

-As with all tables in PATRIC, the Filters tool is available to narrow the display of the items in the table, show below:
+As with all tables, the Filters tool is available to narrow the display of the items in the table, show below:

 ![Specialty Genes Filter Panel](../images/specialty_genes_filter_panel.png)